erikacmb/Legolas/backend/README.md

-# 🌿 Legolas 🧝🏻
+# 🌿 Legolas Backend 🧝🏻

-Management system for small business.
+Backend for Legolas management system for small business.